west5678/parallel-computing/README.md

-Homework repo for parallel computing class
+Homework for parallel computing class